-Nick Elliott was born in Oxfordshire.
-He has worked in international shipping throughout his careere and handled dozens of claims, casualties and other assorted maritime mishaps throughout the Far East, the East Med and the Black Sea; and these cases provide inspiration for his series of Angus McKinnon thrillers.
+During a long career in international shipping I found myself handling dozens of claims, casualties and other assorted maritime mishaps throughout the Far East, the East Med and the Black Sea; and many of these cases provide inspiration for the Angus McKinnon thrillers.

-He worked in Hong Kong and Tokyo for twenty years and Piraeus for a further eight.
-During the course of his career he has been sent to the remote Pacific island of Nauru amidst fears of a typhoid epidemic; hid in a storm drain during an inter-gang shootout in Guam; in Georgia investigated the theft of a cargo of ethyl alcohol tracing both cargo and the armed criminal gang to North Ossetia; and overseen the welfare, disembarkation and migration from Hong Kong to the UK of 1,002 Vietnamese boat people rescued by a British ship in the South China Sea.
-He is a Fellow of the Institute of Chartered Shipbrokers.
+I worked in Hong Kong and Tokyo for twenty years and Piraeus for a further eight.
+I was sent to the remote Pacific island of Nauru amidst fears of a typhoid epidemic; I hid in a storm drain during an inter-gang shootout in Guam; in Georgia I investigated the theft of a cargo of ethyl alcohol tracing both cargo and the armed criminal gang to North Ossetia; and I oversaw the welfare, disembarkation and migration from Hong Kong to the UK of 1,002 Vietnamese boat people rescued by a British ship in the South China Sea.
+And I’m a Fellow of the Institute of Chartered Shipbrokers.

-“In the fifties as a child I can remember some of my father’s and others’ war stories.
-An RAF friend we knew as Uncle Joe told how, on an airlift flight from Berlin after the war, he’d made an emergency landing in Yugoslavia.
-Thinking his plane was carrying relief supplies of blankets and medical supplies to Palestine, he was arrested when crates of guns and ammunition were found in amongst the cargo.
+I was born in Oxfordshire, in the English Cotswolds.
+I can remember as a child, some of my father’s and others’ war stories.
+An RAF friend we knew as Uncle Joe told how, on an airlift flight from Berlin after the war, he’d made an emergency crash landing in Yugoslavia.
+Thinking his plane was carrying relief supplies of blankets and medical supplies for Palestine, he was arrested when crates of guns and ammunition were found scattered across the mountainside.
 He escaped from prison and walked across the mountains to reach safety.
-Another friend though had fought and was captured in Burma spending much of the war as a Japanese POW.
+Another family friend had fought and was captured in Burma, spending much of the war as a Japanese POW.
 He never spoke of his experiences.

-“Such stories and the books I read when growing up, many involving wartime exploits, gave me a curiosity about the world, and a desire to explore it.”
+Stories like these and the books I read when growing up, many involving wartime exploits, made me curious about the world, and instilled a desire to explore it.

-Boarding school gave him a sense of kinship though it was, by today’s standards he says, a tough environment with cold baths at six each morning followed by a run up the hill, compulsory rounds of boxing in the gym and canings for minor infractions.
-“It sounds harsher now than it seemed at the time,” he says.
+On reflection, boarding school gave me a sense of kinship though it was, by today’s standards, a tough environment with cold baths at six each morning followed by a run up the hill, compulsory rounds of boxing in the gym and canings for minor infractions.
+But it sounds harsher now than it seemed at the time.

-After a year studying law at Newcastle University he opted out finding a job as a ships agent in London.
-It turned into a career taking him from London to Edinburgh’s port of Leith then to the Far East.
-After twenty years in Hong Kong and Tokyo, the family moved to Athens and then, as the wheel turned full circle, back to Scotland.
+After a year studying law at Newcastle University I opted out.
+I think I’d confused the desire to please my father with a vocation which I soon found I didn’t have.
+So I followed my instincts and found a job as a ships agent in London.
+It turned into a career and took me from London to Edinburgh’s port of Leith, then to the Far East.
+Having acquired a family, and after twenty years in Hong Kong and Tokyo, we moved to Athens and then back to Scotland.
+The wheel had turned full circle.